WSEAS CONFERENCES. WSEAS, Unifying the Science

 DOWNLOAD FULL PDF

-Authors: Marius Otesteanu and Vasile Gui
+Authors: Marius Otesteanu, Vasile Gui

 Abstract: We briefly introduce the current state in the most widely used 3D image sensors in computer vision today.
 Passive and active sensing methods are discussed, with highlight on difficult computer vision problems that can be avoided by using active methods.
 Active optoelectronic imaging methods like time of flight, interferometry and triangulation are presented.
 The 3D image processing applications included in this issue are reviewed and some conclusions drown.